 Artists across the industry such as Ed Sheeran, Dua Lipa and Paul McCartney joined together to sign a letter to Culture Secretary Oliver Dowden calling for support.

-Our three key asks of the Government:
+3 key asks of the Government:

 - A clear conditional timeline for reopening venues without social distancing